interface-ui/interface-ui/docs/langs/en/components/alert.md

 ## Description

-You can use the 'FnTypography' component to display formatting titles above the content.
+You can use the 'InTypography' component to display formatting titles above the content.

 <demo src="../../../example/alert/description.vue" />